Protecting Students Abroad

 Student Travel to High Risk Destinations

 College for Creative Studies (CCS) is committed to developing a wide variety of international study opportunities for students; however, the College recognizes that situations exist in which the risks of travel may outweigh the advantages of the international experiences.
-The International Student Services Office (ISSO) monitors information relevant to the safety of international student travel destinations from official sources as well as from our partners and colleagues abroad.
-All international travel involving students, must be discussed with the Director of ISSO prior to finalizing travel arrangements.
-The Director of ISSO will research travel advisories.
+The Global Engagement Office (GEO) monitors information relevant to the safety of international student travel destinations from official sources as well as from our partners and colleagues abroad.
+All international travel involving students, must be discussed with the Director of GEO prior to finalizing travel arrangements.
+The Director of GEO will research travel advisories.
 The College reserves the right to cancel or alter any program when, based on a review of relevant information and resources, we determine that the security or health of students may be threatened.

 Statement of Policy: